MabbottLab/MEGneto/ConfigParams.md

                     <summary>Resolution</summary>
                     Where: Fcp_4_beamforming when constructing the grid for the T1 template model
                     <br>
-                    Meaning: Number of the resolution of the template MNI grid, define in mm (e.g. 1)
+                    Meaning: Number of the resolution of the template MNI grid, defined in mm (e.g. 1)
                   </details>
                 </li>
                 <!--BEAMFORMING.TEMPLATE.TIGHT-->